dsnahil/Kill-Doctor-Magic/README.md

   - Rooms are drawn with boundaries and labels.

 - **End Conditions:**
-  - First player to reduce Doctor Lucky’s health to 0.
+  - First player to reduce Doctor Magic’s health to 0.
   - If max turns are reached, the game ends in a draw.

 ---